High Resolution Seismic Waveform Generation using Denoising Diffusion: Data and Model Training

 \section{Data and Model Training}

-We use three-component strong motion waveforms recorded from 1996 to 2022 by K-NET and KiK-net stations in Japan, provided by the National Research Institute for Earth Science and Disaster Resilience \cite{knet2019}.
-Before training our model, we preprocess the raw data by removing the scalar gain factor.
-We apply a causal 1 Hz Butterworth high-pass filter of order 2 and resample the data by interpolation to a common time vector to achieve a uniform sampling rate of 100 Hz.
-The waveforms are then truncated to 40 seconds in length, with the P-wave arrival (P-pick onset) set to approximately 5 seconds after the starting time of the trimmed waveform.
-We consider shallow crustal events with hypocentral depths of $\leq$ 25 km (classified as faulting type 1), and subduction events with depths $> 25$ km (classified as faulting type 0).
-We use all available events with magnitudes $M \geq 4.5$.
-The minimum and maximum station distances to the hypocenter are 1 km and 180 km, respectively. $V_{S30}$ is available for most station metadata; we exclude all stations without $V_{S30}$ values.
-The $V_{S30}$ values range from 76 to 2100 m/s.
-In total, we use 197,370 three-component records.
+We use three-component strong-motion seismic waveforms recorded between 1996 and 2022 by the K-NET and KiK-net stations in Japan, provided by the National Research Institute for Earth Science and Disaster Resilience \cite{knet2019}.
+Before training our model, we preprocess the raw traces by removing the scalar gain factor.
+We then apply a causal second-order Butterworth high-pass filter with a corner frequency of 0.1 Hz and resample, via interpolation, to a common time vector, with 100 samples per second.
+We use the PhaseNet picker \cite{zhu2019phasenet} to estimate P-wave onset times, and save 40 second long waveform segments, with the P-wave onset at 5 s after the start of the trimmed record.
+Finally, we rotate the horizontal components from the original east–west and north–south axes to radial and transverse orientations.
+Additional details on the preprocessing steps and data distributions are provided in the supplementary material (Text S1 and S2).

-We divide the available data into $90\%$ for training and $10\%$ for testing to facilitate hyperparameter tuning.
-Because of the limited number of observations—especially for large-magnitude earthquakes and short-distance recordings—we use all available data for model performance evaluation, except when noted otherwise.
-Training of our model was conducted on a single NVIDIA A100 GPU, requiring approximately 38 hours for the first-stage autoencoder and an additional 15 hours for the second-stage diffusion model.